Skip to content

 Illness Policy for International Travel

-(Updated April 2024)
+(Updated March 2024)

-In keeping with our practice of adhering as closely as possible to our public health guidelines, we continue to strongly encourage all students and employees, including those traveling internationally, to be up-to-date with the COVID-19 vaccine/boosters, flu shots, and immunizations, if eligible.
+In keeping with our practice of adhering as closely as possible to public health guidelines, we continue to strongly encourage all students and employees, including those traveling internationally, to be up-to-date with the COVID-19 vaccine/boosters, flu shots, and immunizations, if eligible.

 *Vulnerable populations, as defined by the IRB and other sources, include: children, the elderly, individuals with disabilities, institutionalized individuals (such as hospital patients, prisoners, and residents of nursing homes or orphanages), individuals of low socio-economic status (given potential limited access to healthcare), and individuals with certain pre-existing medical conditions.